 - Teaching Arrangements

-- A number of practical survey projects involving field measurement and post-processing and calculation of results.
-The purpose of this is to reinforce the theory of the engineering surveying methods described in the paper and to provide experience in the use of these survey methods.
+- A number of practical survey projects involving field measurement, post-processing and calculation of results, and presentation of data.
+The purpose of this is to reinforce the theory of the engineering surveying methods described in the course and to provide experience in the use of these survey methods.
 Use of computer software also instills knowledge in the transfer and processing of survey data

-- A further written report of a particular aspect of engineering surveying is required for this paper
+- A further written report on a particular aspect of engineering surveying is required for this paper

 Library resources available

 All key supporting texts are on reserve in the Central or Surveying library.